scale-it/algo-builder/docs/guide/runtime-advanced.md

 Example:

-We can rekey John account to Bob follow suing the following transaction params.
+We can rekey John account to Bob using the following transaction params.
 ```js
     type: TransactionType.TransferAlgo,
     sign: SignType.SecretKey,